madebycambiamentico/tiles-gallery/README.md

 		n : 32,
 			//optional - default = images length
 			//how many tiles initialize.
-For default CSS it should be a multiple of 8 for better visualization. fill : 2,
+For default CSS it should be a multiple of 8 for better visualization.
+			//If you want to use other multiples, then the last row wouldn't be filled.
+			//For using other multiples it's recommended to change the CSS accordingly. fill : 2,
 			//optional - default = 3
 			//0 : image fully contained in screen with margins